 Chateau de Respide

-  2011 white vinified in barrel (40% Semillon in new oak and 60% S. Blanc in one year old barrels, 12 months) had fine freshness and acidity, fine complexity, structure and balance as well.
+2011 white vinified in barrel (40% Semillon in new oak and 60% S. Blanc in one-year-old barrels, 12 months) had fine freshness and acidity, fine complexity, structure and balance as well.
 New oak gives a discrete touch here, giving this wine more complexity and nuances.
 Long aftertaste and fine future.
 89p.
 Really well-made and promising wine.
-2001 red aged in oak barrels (33% new, 33% 1 year old and 33% 2 years old) was powerful, potent and strongly structured, full of ripe blackcurants and fat tannin, meaty finish.
-Not quite ready to drink yet but future is very promising.
+2001 red aged in oak barrels (33% new, 33% 1-year-old and 33% 2 years old) was powerful, potent and strongly structured, full of ripe blackcurrants and fat tannin, meaty finish.
+Not quite ready to drink yet but the future is very promising.
 89p.
-2009 red aged in oak had same style as 2001, but sweeter tannin and fruit, more complexity and longer finish.
+2009 red aged in oak had the same style as 2001, but sweeter tannin and fruit, more complexity and longer finish.
 90p.
 Wines here have a good deal of character and are imho worth searching for.

 Wednesday the 25th September 2013

 This property is situated in the industrial area of Pessac.
 It was quite entertaining visit as I found out during a conversation with the owner, Michel Gonet, that he's a cousin of Xavier Gonet.
 Xavier Gonet is married with Julie Medeville and makes wine at Medeville properties, Gilette, Les Justices and Respide Medeville (Graves).
 Michel Gonet owns several properties in Bordeaux, among these another property with AOC Pessac-Leognan, Chateau d'Eck in Cadaujac.